AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 6. Regulatory Status (Regional Overview)

-Cinnamaldehyde is generally recognized as safe (GRAS) for flavor use by FEMA in the United States.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 05.015.
-Post-Brexit, the United Kingdom aligns with EU regulations, maintaining similar approvals.
-In Asia, cinnamaldehyde is accepted in countries like Japan and China, though specific regulatory details may vary.
-In Latin America, including Brazil and MERCOSUR countries, cinnamaldehyde is typically permitted, but formulators should verify local regulations for specific applications.
+In the United States, cinnamaldehyde is recognized as Generally Recognized As Safe (GRAS) by FEMA for flavor use.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 05.015.
+The United Kingdom follows similar regulations post-Brexit.
+In Asia, cinnamaldehyde is permitted in Japan and China, with specific use levels defined by local authorities.
+In Latin America, countries like Brazil and members of MERCOSUR have harmonized regulations allowing its use in food and fragrances.
+However, formulators should verify specific country regulations due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications